 - Personal documentation (diaries/journals) of pain

-The more evidence you can provide when suing for pain and suffering, the more the insurance company, judge, or even the jury will be able to see the negative impacts of pain and suffering on the victim’s life in ways that can’t be seen through medical bills.
-This part is harder to prove and is what requires the testimony of yourself as well as family and/or friends.
+The more evidence you can provide when suing for pain and suffering, the more the insurance company, judge, or even the jury will be able to see the negative impacts of pain and suffering on your life in ways that can't be seen through medical bills.
+This part is harder to prove and usually requires your testimony and possibly evidence from your family and/or friends.

-Should your case go to trial it’s important to remember that even things such as the doctor asking you to rate your pain on a scale from one to ten are permanently documented and can be used.
-This means you need to be honest – do not tell the insurance company you are in immense pain when you’ve been telling the doctor the opposite.
+Should your case go to trial, remember that even things such as the doctor asking you to rate your pain on a scale from one to ten are permanently documented and can be used.
+This means you must always be honest – do not tell the insurance company you are in immense pain when you've been telling the doctor the opposite.

 Preparing for a Deposition

-If your case is in litigation you will most likely sit for a deposition.
-At a deposition, your testimony is given under oath before a court reporter who is taking down questions directed to you by the defense attorney, along with your responses.
+If your case is in litigation, you will most likely sit for a deposition.
+At a deposition, your testimony is taken under oath before a court reporter who is taking down questions directed to you by the defense attorney, along with your responses.